Investor Relations Operational and Other Risks

 The Group is vigorously advancing next-generation operation services.
 To ensure bright prospects for its system management operations, the Group is automating operations to increase value-added and improving efficiency through support for remote operation.
 The Group is also applying ID-VROP, a virtual system operation center developed by the Group, to the operation of multiple sites.

 To minimize this risk, the Group shares information closely with partner companies.
-On a regular basis, the Group conducts partner meetings and seminars, sharing information about business policies, individual projects and case studies of trouble encountered.
+Guided by a strong fundamental stance of strengthening compliance and governance, the Group regularly conducts partner meetings and seminars, sharing information about business policies, individual projects, and case studies of trouble encountered.
 With its core partners, the Group is further strengthening cooperative relationships, forming cooperative frameworks to improve its ability to win batch project orders and enhance quality management.
-In these ways, the Group is working to improve quality as well as its ability to assign capable people.
+In these ways, the Group is working to improve quality as well as its ability to recruit capable people.

 Advanced areas of IT, such as IT infrastructure and cybersecurity, are expected to enjoy growing demand.
 The ID Group works hard to secure a sophisticated engineering workforce.
 The Group discloses information on its initiatives and personnel training policies in these fields.
 In tandem with training of its own employees, the ID Group supports partner companies in their efforts to cultivate technical personnel.